EN

 THINGS YOU NEED TO REMEMBER ABOUT REVERSE MORTGAGES: GREAT BENEFITS, BUT WITH A CAVEAT...

-• Contrary to common belief, with a reverse mortgage, you have the option of making mortgage payments any time you like or NOT making any mortgage payments at all!
+• Make mortgage payments if you like!
+Contrary to common belief, with a reverse mortgage, you have the option of making mortgage payments any time you like or NOT making any mortgage payments at all!
 You can opt to pay any amount on your reverse mortgage at any time throughout the year in order to protect some of the equity in your home.
 Additionally, pre-payment penalties are not a feature of the reverse mortgage.

-• BUT-- because the HECM loan does not require any monthly mortgage payments, the balance will grow.
+• BUT-- because the HECM loan does not require any monthly mortgage payments, the balance on the loan will grow.
 The reverse mortgage is referred to as a RISING DEBT LOAN OR NEGATIVE AMORTIZATION LOAN if no payments are made on the loan.
 The HECM is the opposite of a typical mortgage where you make monthly monthly mortgage payments and the balance goes down.
-But as explained in various pages throughout this website, even if you end up owing more than your home is worth, you can remain in your home until you (or all borrowers) either refinance, leave the premises for 12 consecutive months or pass away.
+But as explained in various pages throughout this website, you can never owe more than the value of your home, and you remain in your home until you (or all borrowers) either refinance, leave the premises for 12 consecutive months, or pass away.

 • The HECM loan will not become due until those maturity events take place.